matplotlib/matplotlib/doc/devel/coding_guide.rst

       pass

-We prefer this over the equivalent ``from matplotlib import cbook`` because the latter is ambiguous whether ``cbook`` is a module or a function to the new developer.
+We prefer this over the equivalent ``from matplotlib import cbook`` because the latter is ambiguous as to whether ``cbook`` is a module or a function.
 The former makes it explicit that you are importing a module or package.
-There are some modules whose names may be ambiguous in the context of local variables, eg :mod:`matplotlib.lines` or :mod:`matplotlib.colors`.
-When you want to disambiguate, use the prefix 'm' with the ``import some.thing as mthing`` syntax, eg::
+There are some modules with names that match commonly used local variable names, eg :mod:`matplotlib.lines` or :mod:`matplotlib.colors`.
+To avoid the clash, use the prefix 'm' with the ``import some.thing as mthing`` syntax, eg::

     import matplotlib.lines as mlines